Kevin Franklin

 In recognition for his work in education reform and founding of the Multicultural Alliance, a National Minority Teacher Fellowship program Franklin received Old Dominion University Distinguished Alumni Award in 1996 and the Columbia UniversityTeachers College Klingenstein Center Leadership Award in 1997.
-Dr. Franklin was named one of the Top 12 People to Watch in 2010 in Supercomputing by HPCwire and received the HPCwire Workforce Diversity Leadership Award in 2014.
+Franklin was named one of the Top 12 People to Watch in 2010 in Supercomputing by HPCwire and received the HPCwire Workforce Diversity Leadership Award in 2014.